 - Mechanical systems help with air flow and indoor air quality, making them particularly important in light of COVID-19 — bad mechanical systems at hotels and restaurants can turn them into places where viruses spread easily.
 Even if repurposing a restaurant or hotel for another purpose, some municipalities may demand new or additional mechanical systems requirements to open post-COVID.

-- Electrical systems support the amount of power a facility needs to operate, including lighting, cooling and powering additional equipment.
+- Electrical systems support the amount of power a facility needs to operate, including lighting, cooling and power additional equipment.
 When repurposing a hospitality space, the property may need additional power to operate post-COVID.
 Sometimes this additional power needs to come from sources other than the utility, such as from generators.

 - Plumbing systems often need to change or be updated when repurposing a hotel or restaurant, or simply reopening.
-Physical distancing may require additional restrooms, for instance.
+Social distancing may require additional restrooms, for instance.
 In order to minimize flood risk and lower premiums, the quality of materials and construction in plumbing are paramount, as well as having frequent inspections and flood remediation plans.

-Contact your HUB Hospitality expert for more information on upgrading your facility for what’s next in the hospitality industry post COVID-19.
+Contact your HUB Hospitality expert for more information on upgrading your facility for what’s next in the hospitality industry post COVID-19

 Costar, “The Lost Year: How COVID-19 Has Altered the Hotel Industry,” March 19, 2021.